kanikadhiman17/Web-Crawler-and-Search/README.md

 # Web-Crawler-and-Search
-Meant for Homework 1 for the Advanced Internet Computing which involves implementing Web Search using Apache Lucene
+Repo made for Homework 1 for the Advanced Internet Computing, Spring 2023 at Georgia Tech.
+It involves implementing Web Search using Apache Lucene where the Web Pages are craweled and scraped using Jsoup.